nogibjj/minikube-service-proj2-mw515/README.md

 ## Usages
-* 0. Obtain a "client id" and a "client secret" from [Spotify developer website](https://developer.spotify.com/dashboard/applications) and substitute them in the [code](https://github.com/nogibjj/minikube-service-proj2-mw515/blob/main/src/main.rs#L58).

-* 1. Run `make run` to make it run locally
+* Choice#1: Obtain a "client id" and a "client secret" from [Spotify developer website](https://github.com/nogibjj/minikube-service-proj2-mw515/blob/main/src/main.rs#L65) and run `make run` to make it deployed to localhost

-* 2. Run `make run-pulled-image` to pull a ready docker image and launch it (make sure you have Docker install properly and have it started)
+* Choice#2: Run `make run-pulled-image` to pull a ready docker image and launch it (make sure you have Docker install properly and have it started)

-* either way you should be able to find the website works: http://localhost:8080/possible-genres, then get recommendations with any genre you recognized from the list http://localhost:8080/[genre] (e.g. http://localhost:8080/work-out)
+* either way you should be able to find the website works: http://localhost:8080/possible_genres, then get recommendations with any genre you recognized from the list http://localhost:8080/[genre] (e.g. http://localhost:8080/work-out)

-Possible genres can be found below.
+(Possible genres can be found at the bottom of this file).

 * 3. Example output
 ```text